equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

 Specify `src` for a folder (relative to the repository root) where the `Dockerfile` of the component can be found and used for building on the platform.
 It needs a list of `ports` exposed by the component, which map with the ports exposed in the `Dockerfile`.
 An alternative to this is to use the `dockerfileName` setting of the component.

+Due to security concerns, all pods are forced to run as non-root.
+Since all ports including and below 1024 are privileged, they can not be used by your application running on Radix.
+The `port` variable under `ports` can therefore only be above 1024.
+Any attempt to run applications on privileged ports will result in the application not starting.

 ### `dockerfileName`

 ```yaml